 These muscles require rest so that you can work easier, faster and be more productive.Lack of eye care, inappropriate lighting at workplaces and improper work set up are the basic reasons of computer eye strain.

-Eye strain typically causes conditions which include tension around the eyes, dryness and redness, headache, blurred vision and sensitivity to light, so never forget to make your workplace work for your health.
+Eye strain typically causes conditions which include tension around the eyes, dryness and redness, headache, blurred vision and sensitivity to light, so make sure that your workplace doesn’t effect your health in a negative way.
 You can follow these right measures that can help reduce your computer eye strain:

 10 Tips for Eliminating Computer Eye Strain: